Architecture

 The event feed in Fireproof allows users to get instant notifications of changes to their data, with real-time updates synced across all devices and apps.
 This is made possible through a combination of WebRTC and IPFS, providing fast and efficient real-time updates without the need for constant polling or manual refresh.

-Under the hood, Fireproof uses MVCC (multi-version concurrency control) versioning and Merkle causal history tracking to ensure that users can always recover the desired version of their data, and query a stable snapshot of the database.
+Under the hood, Fireproof uses MVCC (multi-version concurrency control) versioning and Merkle causal history tracking to ensure that users can always recover the desired version of their data, and query a stable snapshot of the ledger.
 Immutable data structures simplify replication and improve performance, while also enabling rollback to old data whenever needed.
 This provides peace of mind knowing that the data is secure and easily recoverable.

 Merkle clocks and hash trees are used to provide lossless merging and immutable and self-validating data structures, making replicating changes safe and efficient.
 This makes Fireproof an ideal solution for smart contract and other trustless applications.